On distinct perpendicular bisectors and pinned distances in finite fields: Preliminaries

-\begin{lemma} The composition of any two non-complimentary rotations is a rotation, while the composition of two complimentary rotations is a translation.
-The composition of any two non-parallel reflections is a rotation while the composition of any two parallel reflections is a translation.
-The composition of a non-trivial rotation and a translation is a rotation. \end{lemma} \begin{proof} Suppose we have rotations by $R_1$ and $R_2$ about $\uu_1$ and $\uu_2$ respectively.
-The composition is the map This is a rotation provided there is a $\uu$ such that which exists provided $R_2R_1$ is not the identity.
-If it is the identity then the rotations are complimentary and the composition is a translation.
-The same proof works when $R_1$ and $R_2$ are replaced by reflection matrices as the product of two reflection matrices is a rotation matrix.

-If we translate by $\uu_1$ and then rotate by $R$ about $\uu_2$ then the composition is To show this is a rotation it suffices to find $\uu$ such that which can be done since $R-I$ is invertible. \end{proof}

-Our primary reason for being interested in rigid motions is the relationship between reflections and their fixed lines.
-Observe that $\uu$ lies on the fixed line of the reflection about $\uu$ by $S$ and if $\uu'$ lies on that line as well, then reflection about $\uu'$ by $S$ is the same map.
-We first observe the connection between reflections and bisectors.
-It is not the case that all lines arise as the fixed line of a reflection.
+For our purposes we need the connection between reflections and bisectors.
+However, it is not the case that all lines arise as the fixed line of a reflection.
 Indeed, we need to account for the possibility of elements with vanishing norm.
 A line $l$ is called \textit{isotropic} if it is of the form where $i^2=-1$.
+With these definitions, we are now ready to state four lemmas which will be used towards proving the results on distinct bisectors and pinned distances.